The Arc of Kentucky Vision

 The Arc of Kentucky sees its Mission as:

 Advocating for the rights and full participation of all children and adults with intellectual and developmental disabilities.
-Together with our network of members and affiliated chapters, we improve systems of supports and services; connect families; inspire communities and influence community policy.
+Together with our network of members and affiliated chapters, we improve systems of supports and services; connect families; inspire communities and influence community/ public policy.

 The mission is accomplished primarily by its ability to enhance the lives of people with intellectual and developmental disabilities through